Arvydas-Mikalauskis/gamehub/README.md

 GameHub

-The first project that I ever build, designed in figma, ant on later modules build with HTML and CSS.
+The first project that I ever build, designed in figma, and on later modules build with HTML and CSS.
 The requirements for website was;

 The target audience of people between 18-25 years old who would like to purchase games or sell them.